• Share this on:

 What is the most interesting channel for you?

-Being part of a retail supply programme gives you the best security and often more profitable margins on average.
-However, the requirements are high and the room for negotiation is minimal.
+Participating in a retail programme gives you the maximum security and often more profitable margins.
+However, the demands are high and the room for negotiation is minimal.

-Because mangoes are a difficult product for sourcing, there are plenty of opportunities outside the direct retail approach.
-Trading companies that supply the spot market are easiest to connect to.
-In a good market, they can provide you with a very profitable return, but there are no guarantees.
-The spot market prices fluctuate more and for exporters, there is more risk involved.
-For mangoes, it is best to find a mango specialist with experience and a large network in the mango business, for example, the Dutch-German company Hars & Hagebauer, which promotes itself as mango specialist.
+Because mangoes are difficult to source, there are many trade options besides direct retail.
+Trading companies that supply the spot market are the easiest to contact.
+In a good market, they can provide very profitable returns.
+However, there are no guarantees.
+Spot market prices fluctuate more and the risk for exporters is greater.
+It is best to look for a mango specialist with experience and a wide network in the industry, such as the Dutch-German company Hars & Hagebauer.

 Tip: